Keyboard shortcuts

 Supported channel libraries

-std::sync channels are instrumented by default.
+std::sync channels can be instrumented by default.
 Enable the matching feature flag for each third-party library.

 std